python/typeshed/CONTRIBUTING.md

     usually is not needed, because the tests run automatically on GitHub Actions for all pull requests.
 4. [Submit your changes](#submitting-changes) by opening a pull request.
-5. You can expect a reply within a few days:
+5. You can expect a reply within a few days, but please be patient when it takes a bit longer.
-    * Diffs are merged when considered ready by a maintainer.
-    * Feel free to ping the [maintainers](MAINTAINERS.md) if your pull request goes without a reply for more than a few days.

 For more details, read below.